 Jeff appears frequently in The Ontario Superior Court and Court of Appeal on insolvency-related matters.
 He has more than 30 reported decisions.
 His cases have been identified by well-known commentators such as Professor Richard McLaren as representing important benchmarks in the development of insolvency law in Canada.

 Jeff also has extensive experience in dealing with business acquisitions and divestitures and securities law.
 He is a past director of one of his corporate clients, the Canadian subsidiary of a U.S. public company in the automotive industry.
-Jeff has recently acted as lead counsel to several major Canadian and U.S. clients with respect to the acquisition of hundreds of millions of dollars worth of assets from Canadian companies involved in court-supervised insolvency proceedings.
+Jeff has also acted as lead counsel to several major Canadian and U.S. clients with respect to the acquisition of hundreds of millions of dollars worth of assets from Canadian companies involved in court-supervised insolvency proceedings.

 Jeff is the author of the book The Business Owner’s Guide to Bankruptcy & Insolvency Law in Canada and the insolvency chapter of the book Business Laws of Canada, and is co-author of LexisNexis Canada’s “Practice Advisor” module for directors and officers.
 Jeff has also published more than 20 articles concerning commercial insolvency issues.
 Jeff has lectured at York University’s Schulich School of Business and Suffolk University Law School in Boston, and has spoken extensively on the subject of corporate finance and insolvency as a member or chairman of the panel of more than 50 professional conferences worldwide.
 He has been quoted extensively in the financial press and other financial media.
+He currently teaches a course on Bankruptcy and Insolvency Law at Seneca College’s School of Accounting and Financial Services.

 Jeff has served as an Instructor in the Ontario Bar Admission Course and as an Examiner on the Federal Licensing Panel for Trustees in Bankruptcy.
 He is also a member of The Insolvency Institute of Canada, Canada’s leading invitational organization of senior insolvency practitioners.